 - Airport transfers

 - Internal return flight from Kathmandu to Lukla

 - Trek accommodation in lodges/tea houses (twin rooms with beds and mattresses)

-- Three meals per day during the trek with a hot drink (additional drinks are self funded)
+- Three meals per day during the trek with a hot drink (additional drinks or portions are self funded)

 - Sagamartha National Park Fees

 - Sherpa guides (English speaking, professional, experienced and trained in first aid)

 - Porters (max weight carried for you is 12.5kgs)

 - Accommodation in Kathmandu (~ £15 - £25pp/n) - we can book this for you.
 Click here for details

 - Personal costs like drinks, laundry, hot showers, bottled water (~£100)